Can the abuser have a gun?

-A judge may be able to order the abuser to stop filing cases against you or to stop filing motions in a case.
-A judge can hold a hearing to determine whether the abuser has filed “abusive civil actions.”
+A judge may be able to order the abuser to stop filing cases against you or to stop filing motions in a case if the judge determines, after a hearing, that the abuser has filed “abusive civil actions.”
 An abusive civil action is designed to “harass or maliciously injure” you by doing things like:

 - forcing you to use all of your financial resources;